segmentio/segment-docs/src/connections/destinations/catalog/google-ads-gtag/index.md

 > Only use this destination if your Google Ads account is using Gtag.
 If you're using Google Tag Manager, don't add the global site tag (gtag.js) in your GTM containers.
 You should also disable any [Google Ads (Classic)](/docs/connections/destinations/catalog/adwords/) destinations within the same source, since **Google Ads (Classic)** can't load at the same time as **Google Ads (Gtag)**.

 > success ""
-> If you are sending [enhancement data to Google Ads](/docs/connections/destinations/catalog/actions-google-enhanced-conversions/) in parallel with Gtag, you must include the same Order ID (Transaction ID) on both sets of data.
+> If you're sending [enhancement data to Google Ads](/docs/connections/destinations/catalog/actions-google-enhanced-conversions/) in parallel with Gtag, you must include the same Order ID (Transaction ID) on both sets of data.
 This is required to properly deduplicate conversions between Gtag conversions and enhanced conversions.
 To send Order ID (Transaction ID) to Gtag, include `order_id` as a property on your web events.

 ## Getting Started